 To manage and conserve the natural and cultural resources of Texas and to provide hunting, fishing and outdoor recreation opportunities for the use and enjoyment of present and future generations.

 To ensure that we succeed in this mission, it is necessary that we acquire a large variety of commodities and services.
 We purchase a wide variety commodities ranging from plumbing supplies to all-terrain vehicles and services ranging from vehicle maintenance to professional design.
 Depending on the dollar amount of the purchase, commodities and services may be procured by the location, division, or agency purchasing department.

-In order to develop a higher level of HUB participation at TPWD, we are commited to increasing awareness of the state’s HUB program and to providing procurement and contracting opportunities for minority and woman-owned businesses.
+In order to develop a higher level of HUB participation at TPWD, we are committed to increasing awareness of the state’s HUB program and to providing procurement and contracting opportunities for minority-, woman-, and service-disabled veteran-owned businesses.